Corn is one of the most popular vegetables, and for good reason.

-The stalks only reach about 5 feet in height and often bear two 5 ½ to 6 ½-inch-long ears apiece, but for old-fashioned flavor, it’s unbeatable.
+The stalks only reach about five feet in height and often bear two five-and-half- to six-and-a-half-inch-long ears apiece, but for old-fashioned flavor, it’s unbeatable.

 4. Honey Select Hybrid

-An AAS Winner for 2001, this “triplesweet” variety produces ears that are a hybrid of 75% SE and 25% SH2, providing a rich and sweet flavor that is hard to rival.
+An AAS Winner for 2001, this “triplesweet” variety produces ears that are a hybrid of 75 percent SE and 25 percent SH2, providing a rich and sweet flavor that is hard to rival.

 5. Jubilee Hybrid

-This popular variety is as beautiful as it is bountiful, producing large yields with ears 8 1/2 to 9 inches long, with 18 to 20 rows of bright yellow kernels.
+This popular variety is as beautiful as it is bountiful, producing large yields with ears eight to nine inches long, with 18 to 20 rows of bright yellow kernels.